+Grey Owl, whose real name was Archibald Stansfeld Belaney, was born in Hastings, England, in 1888.
+He immigrated to Canada in 1906, became a fur trapper and invented an Indigenous identity for himself.
+In 1925, his wife, Anahareo, of Omàmiwinini (Mohawk) and Kanyen’kehà:ka (Algonquin) descent, convinced him that his hunting activities were harmful to the environment.
 He then set about spreading his new ecological convictions and became an early conservationist for Canada’s national parks.
-The author of Tales of an Empty Cabin (1936) wrote various successful novels that delighted the young Riopelle.
+He wrote several novels, including Tales of an Empty Cabin (1936), that particularly delighted the young Riopelle.
 In 1936, the artist attended a talk given by Grey Owl.
-In 1938, Archibald “Grey Owl” Belaney passed away in Beaver Lodge, Saskatchewan, now a popular tourist destination.
-In this large painting executed in Paris, we can make out the famous fur trapper’s cabin by the lake from the profusion of coloured strokes rendering the Canadian forest.
+In this large painting executed in Paris, we can make out the famous fur trapper’s cabin by the lake from the profusion of coloured strokes evoking the Canadian forest.